sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/aptos/generate-all-the-types.md

+---
-# Generate all the types
+title: Generate all the types
+categorySlug: how-to-guides-by-examples
+parentDocSlug: aptos
+hidden: false
+---

 Sentio has a list of builtin ABIs for aptos, e.g. the **0x1**, and **0x3** modules.
 You can directly use them, e.g.